Email: c dot britzolakis at warwick dot ac dot uk

 Coventry CV4 7AL

-Dr. Christina Britzolakis is Associate Professor, and teaches on the English and Comparative Literary Studies and the Philosophy and Literature degree programmes.
+Dr. Christina Britzolakis is Associate Professor in the Department of English and Comparative Literary Studies.
+She teaches on the English and on the Philosophy and Literature degree programmes, and between 2012 and 2018 was co-Director of the Philosophy and Literature degree programme.

 Modernisms and avant-gardes in their cultural, historical and geographical contexts.
+Critical theory, especially theories and historical sociologies of modernity; philosophy and literature.
 More broadly, late 19th, 20th and 21st century writing, with a particular focus on the modernist moment and its legacies.
-She has published on a wide range of twentieth-century authors including Sylvia Plath, Walter Benjamin, Jean Rhys, Virginia Woolf, James Joyce, Mina Loy, and T.S.
+She has published on a wide range of twentieth-century authors including Sylvia Plath, Walter Benjamin, Virginia Woolf, Jean Rhys, James Joyce, Mina Loy, and T.S.
 Eliot.
-Her work is informed by critical theory and combines global, literary-philosophical, materialist and feminist epistemologies.

-Her monograph, Sylvia Plath and the Theatre of Mourning (Oxford University Press), recovers Plath as a pivotal figure in transatlantic postwar poetry, and explores her dialogue with modernism, psychoanalysis, feminism, and Cold War culture.
+Her monograph, Sylvia Plath and the Theatre of Mourning (Oxford University Press), explores Plath’s dialogue with modernism, psychoanalysis, feminism, and Cold War culture.
 More recently, her research has centred on modernist studies, and she has published on modernist prose, poetry and periodical culture.
-She is interested in the consequences of the 'spatial turn' in the humanities for literary study, particularly in relation to urban space, and to the global and geopolitical dimensions of modernism, or so-called 'geomodernisms'.
+Much of her research draws on spatial theory, in relation to urban spaces, and the geographies of modernism.
 Her current project is a book on modernism and peripheral Europe.

 Proposals for doctoral work in any of these areas of interest are welcome.